 How do I prove myself?

-As the prince must prove himself to his father, the king, so too must you prove yourself to your target audience.
+Before you can really grow your business, you have to prove yourself to your audience.
 It’s not enough to simply be honest or be funny: you must act honestly or crack jokes.
 If you want your personal brand to be fun, then you’ll want the content you put out into the world to be fun too.

 Now you’re asking the right question.